tinof/gpt-subtrans/readme.md

 Version 0.5 adds support for gpt-instruct models and a refactored code base to support different translation engines.
 For most users, the recommendation is still to use the **gpt-3.5-turbo-16k** model with batch sizes of between (10,100) lines, for the best combination of performance/cost and translation quality.

-Version 0.4 features significant optimisations to the GUI making it more responsive and usable, along with numerous bug fixes.
+Version 0.4 features significant optimisations and numerous bug fixes.

-Version 0.3 featured a major effort to bring the GUI up to full functionality and usability, including adding options dialogs and more, plus many bug fixes.
+Version 0.3 featured many bug fixes and improvements.

 Version 0.2 employs a new prompting approach that greatly reduces desyncs caused by GPT merging together source lines in the translation.
 This can reduce the naturalness of the translation when the source and target languages have very different grammar, but it provides a better base for a human to polish the output.